JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 For this post, I'm going to be working with my own labeled data.
 Each training data example is represented as a single row in the CSV file, where the first column represents the label (an integer), all the following columns represent the features for that example (floating point numbers).
 I'm working with audio (speech) data, and the features are something like amplitudes at various frequency ranges - not important to your task, but it may help to ground the example more.
 The labels (the first column) represent categories of speech sounds, for example, label 45 might be the vowel "oh" and label 7 might be the consonant "k".

-Here's what my data CSV file looks like (where the delimiter is a single space):
+Here's what four lines of my data CSV file look like (where the delimiter is a single space):

 ```
 95 21.50192 -2.16182 -1.591426 0.06965831 0.6690025  ...  -0.7368361 -1.385849 0.7551874 -0.8878949 -0.4799456